Tebs-Lab/LLMs-Non-Eng-Two-Day-Workshop/01-the-fundamentals/01-big-picture.md

                 * ChatGPT has some memory of the various prompt/responses in a session.
                 * ChatGPT can do additional things like perform web searches and execute code snippets sent to the service.

+            * Siri is an agent that (as of June 2024) is about to get much more complicated.
-            * Siri is a simple agent.
+                * For many years Siri was quite simple
-                * "Set a timer for 10 minutes"
+                    * Set timers, send texts, do a web search...
                     * Speech to text model first, then text to possible actions model (likely an LLM).
                     * Finally some code that causes the actions to happen. (set timer, send text)
+                * But following the Apple Intelligence announcements, Siri is going to have much more access to other applications and the operating system.

             * Self Driving Cars are more complex agents
                 * Many models for processing the various inputs (visual, audio, LiDAR, etc.)